-Why is Bob Dylan’s John Wesley Harding on my best 1,000 albums ever list?
+So why is Bob Dylan’s John Wesley Harding on this best 1,000 albums ever thing?

-In learning that Bob Dylan produced the relatively restrained, country-influenced John Wesley Harding a year after he recorded the wildly eclectic songs that became The Basement Tapes, it occurred to me – and I have no idea if this is dead obvious, wildly controversial, or both – that Beck and Dylan have more than a little bit in common with regard to how far afield they can roam from album to album, but it all (or very mostly all) works.
+Learning that Dylan produced the relatively restrained, country-influenced John Wesley Harding just a year after recording the wildly eclectic songs that became The Basement Tapes (#298 of best 1,000 albums ever), it struck me – and I have no idea if this is dead obvious, wildly controversial, or both – that Dylan and Beck have a lot in common in how far afield they roam from album to album, and yet it all (or mostly) works.

 To a casual Dylan fan, John Wesley Harding would likely be “the album with ‘All Along the Watchtower’ on it.”
 Which is fair from the standpoint that it’s an incredible song, one of Dylan’s very best.
 It’s also striking and interesting that the song runs just two and a half minutes in length, whereas the Jimi Hendrix cover version (which casual fans of the classic rock era may well associate much more with Hendrix versus Dylan, as aside) runs a longer four minutes in length.
 Both versions for my money are fantastic and stand entirely on their own merits.